alirezarpi/rest-ws-gpio/README.md

 # rest-ws-gpio
 Simple RESTful Web Service for Controling Raspberry pi GPIO(s)

-This project is using JSON for communication and controling each gpio with '0' or '1'.
+This project is using JSON for communication and controling each gpio with '0' or '1' in 'data' value.

 ### Working with it